 - 1 The TNC positions the tool over the cutter infeed point. - 2 The TNC moves the tool to the first plunging depth.
 The tool approaches the workpiece on a tangential path or on a straight line at the milling feed rate Q12.
-The approaching behavior depends on the parameter ConfigDatum CfgGeoCycle apprDepCylWall. - 3 At the first plunging depth, the tool mills along the programmed slot wall at the milling feed rate Q12 while respecting the finishing allowance for the side. - 4 At the end of the contour, the TNC moves the tool to the opposite wall and returns to the infeed point. - 5 Steps 2 to 3 are repeated until the programmed milling depth Q1 is reached. - 6 If you have defined the tolerance in Q21, the TNC then remachines the slot walls to be as parallel as possible. - 7 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle.
-This depends on the parameter ConfigDatum, CfgGeoCycle, posAfterContPocket.
+The approaching behavior depends on the parameter ConfigDatum CfgGeoCycle apprDepCylWall. - 3 At the first plunging depth, the tool mills along the programmed slot wall at the milling feed rate Q12 while respecting the finishing allowance for the side. - 4 At the end of the contour, the TNC moves the tool to the opposite wall and returns to the infeed point. - 5 Steps 2 to 3 are repeated until the programmed milling depth Q1 is reached. - 6 If you have defined the tolerance in Q21, the TNC then remachines the slot walls to be as parallel as possible. - 7 Finally, the tool retracts in the tool axis to the clearance height.